Share This Article

 Namkoong Min still gives this launch a credibility edge

 Namkoong Min is the part that makes this reboot feel real.
-K-drama fans do not treat him like a casual maybe-watch star.
-They track him like a quality signal, which is one reason fan spaces such as The Fangirl Verdict's Nam Goong Min archive have stayed active across multiple project cycles.
-We are still early, and title-level buzz can only carry a drama so far, but KBS does not need blind hype here.
-It needs viewers to believe the network knows exactly why this project belongs in a revived weekend slot.
-With a July 4 premiere, a cast built around pressure instead of fluff, and a lead actor whose misses still attract curiosity, The Completion of Marriage has a real shot to turn a scheduling reset into one of KBS's more important drama tests of 2026.
+K-drama viewers do not file him under maybe-later casting.
+They read him as a quality-control signal, and KBS is clearly leaning on that trust as it reopens the slot.
+A title launch can only coast on buzz for so long, but this one does not need empty hype.
+It needs viewers to believe the network knows exactly why this project belongs in a revived weekend lane.
+As reported by MK's June 1 script-reading coverage, this is Namkoong Min's first KBS project in seven years, which gives the network an easy credibility line to market alongside the thriller premise.
+With a July 4 premiere, a cast built around pressure instead of fluff, and a lead actor whose misses still generate curiosity, The Completion of Marriage has a real shot to turn a programming reset into one of KBS's more important drama tests of 2026.